PanosEconomou/notes/Conformal_Fields/Boson.md

 $$
 \text{Tr}_{\mathbb{H}_{\alpha\alpha}} \tilde q^{L_0 - \frac{c}{24}} = \frac{1}{\eta(\tilde q)} \sum_{n\in \mathbb{Z}} \tilde q^{\frac{n^2}{2\pi g R^2}} = \frac{1}{\eta(\tilde q)}\theta_3\left( -\frac{1}{\pi g R^2 \tau} \right).
 $$
+> **<u>Note:</u>** Notice that the conformal weights we found here is also 4 times the chiral conformal weights of the free boson.
+The reason is the same.
+One way to get some intuition is to think of the free boson as a string.
+Putting a boundary condition is like fixing the endpoint (we will see later how Neumann is also fixing the endpoint of a "dual string").
+If you fix the endpoint the string should

 The next ingredient on our list is the boundary state.
 The modes were derived above, therefore we have that the state should be given by
 $$
 \psi_\alpha = e^{-D} v = B\prod_{n=1}^{\infty}\exp\left[- \frac{4\pi gR^2}{n} \theta_{-n}\tilde \theta_{-n}\right] v,
 $$